 As Bitcoin and other PoW cryptocurrencies gain popularity, the number of computers participating in its P2P network increases.
 With more computing power, the so-called hash-power of the entire network increases.
 Accordingly, the mining difficulty increases over time to keep its target block time, while miners compete against each other for the limited block reward.
 In recent years, the mining difficulty of a large set of cryptocurrencies (which translates into monetary costs) has become prohibitively high for individual miners, fostering the rise of professional miners.
-Professional miners have dedicated equipment (ASICs) to efficiently mine cryptocurrencies, while individual investors can typically only purchase Bitcoins on the cryptocurrency exchanges to include them in their portfolios.
-This concentration of large professional miners could be applying further upward pressures on price.
+Professional miners have dedicated equipment (Application-Specific Integrated Circuits, ASICs) to efficiently mine cryptocurrencies, while individual investors can typically only purchase Bitcoin on the cryptocurrency exchanges to include them in their portfolios.